Comparing Universal Security Instruments (UUU) & Its Peers

 Analyst Recommendations

-This is a breakdown of recent ratings and recommmendations for Universal Security Instruments and its rivals, as provided by MarketBeat.
+This is a breakdown of current ratings and target prices for Universal Security Instruments and its competitors, as provided by MarketBeat.com.

 |Sell Ratings